Do Go On - 397 - Aviator Charles Kingsford Smith

 That's very vague.

-In the air, on the ground, or in the water.
+In the air on the ground or in the water.

-Whatever, just take it.
+They're like, whatever, just take it.

 But not on the astral plane.

-In April of 1931, he flew the Southern Cross on an emergency mission to pick up mail for Australia from a damaged Imperial Airways plane that was in Timor.
+In April of 1931, he flew the Southern Cross on an emergency mission to pick up mail for Australia

-In September, he also made a flight to England in a new Avro avian biplane, which was called Southern Cross Minor, intending to gain publicity with an immediate return flight.
+plane, which was called Southern Cross Minor, intending to gain publicity with an immediate

-under contract to fly Christmas mail to England was damaged,
+contract to fly Christmas mail to England was damaged, he took off in another plane to collect

-flew it to England in time for Christmas delivery
+the stranded mail, flew it to England in time for Christmas delivery and returned with mail

-give me the fucking, I'll be the official male guy.
+fucking I'll be the official male guy.

 How have they not done that?

-He just wants to be a postie.
+He just wants to be a posty.

 He wants to be a postie.